www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.md

 ![Constraint Tree](../../../../../../../../src/main/svg/net/splitcells/gel/test/functionality/n-queen-problem/constraint.tree.svg)
 ## Constraint Graph
+> There are multiple ways, how to model the constraints.

 In principle constraint trees can get so complicated, that it makes sense to simplify them.